ir-engine/developer-docs/docs/manual/01_install/050_advanced/index.md

 <!-- import AcceptCertificates from '../../_partials/acceptCertificates.md' -->

-# Advanced Setup
+# Advanced setup

 The advanced setup is recommended for users who want to understand the internals of how the iR Engine's deployment stack works.
 These instructions will explain how to manually setup iR Engine docker instances, client, server and/or instance-server.

 ## 1. Install dependencies
 ```bash